lokesh23799/M1_Application_Calculator/1_Requiremets/readme.md

    Research:

-          To make C program for the Csimple alculator which can calculate Addition, Subtraction, Multiplication, Division, finding Square,Cube, and Percentage of the numbers.
+          To make C program for the a simple alculator which can calculate Addition, Subtraction, Multiplication, Division, finding Square,Cube, and Percentage of the numbers.

           It may be little bit tricky but here we will use the basic concepts of C programming as follows: